Home

 Their grave marker, seen here in October 2008, is bathed in such strong late afternoon sunlight that the otherwise legible letting could not be made out.

-The Dunns had one daughter, Alice Ringer.
+The Dunns produced one daughter, Alice Ringer.

 The Preston County Journal once noted that Oliver "was a member of the M.E.
 Church, and was an honest, upright and highly respected citizen."